Premium Trademark Application Service- Starting at $1595

 A non- substantive office action usually consists of minor administrative issues.
 Generally, the Examining Attorney will ask that these issues be corrected in order for your trademark to be successfully registered.

 7. What are substantive Office Actions?
-Are they included in my trademark registration package?
+Are they not included in my trademark registration package?

 Substantive Office Actions will be billed separately based on the scope of work.